 Throughout the three years of the program, interested residents take on additional leadership responsibilities.
 Residents from all three classes represent their colleagues on the Program Evaluation Committee, the Resident Advisory Committee of the Harriet Lane Clinic and the Morbidity and Mortality Committee.

-- Interns meet with Dr. Shilkofski, Dr. Fadrowski, Dr. Pruette and Dr. Genies each month for lunch.
-During those meetings interns share their observations about their experiences in the program and make suggestions for improvements—big and small
+- Interns meet with Dr. Shilkofski, Dr. Fadrowski, Dr. Pruette, Dr. Genies, and Dr. Showall each month for lunch.
+During those meetings interns share their observations about their experiences in the program and make suggestions for improvements—big and small.

-- Morbidity and Mortality conference - Six PL-3 residents are selected each year to serve on this committee and to lead the conferences.
-Residents identify important cases in which significant morbidity or mortality has occurred because of breakdowns in systems.
-The purpose of the conference is to learn from past cases to create an environment where we provide the best and safest care possible.
-Residents work to investigate the case, interview the disciplines involved, compose the presentation, invite speakers, facilitate the dialogue and work as a member of the improvement team for those cases where systems changes are deemed necessary
+- Morbidity and Mortality conference - The purpose of the conference is to learn from past cases to create an environment where we provide the best and safest care possible.
+Residents work to investigate the case, interview the disciplines involved, compose the presentation, invite speakers, facilitate the dialogue and work as a member of the improvement team for those cases where systems changes are deemed necessary.

 - Harriet Lane Handbook - The internationally recognized Harriet Lane Handbook, thought by many to be the ultimate pediatric resource for patient care, is published every 3 years.
 The Chief Residents serve as the editors and the senior residents from that particular year author chapters in conjunction with faculty selected for their expertise.